keon/keon.github.io/source/_posts/deep-q-learning.md

         state = np.reshape(state, [1, 4])

         # time_t represents each frame of the game
-        # Our goal is to keep the pole upright as long as possible
+        # Our goal is to keep the pole upright as long as possible until score of 500
         # the more time_t the more score
-        for time_t in range(5000):
+        for time_t in range(500):
             # turn this on if you want to render
             # env.render()